Icons of Filth: Death of Stig

 While playing at a squat gig in Hackney, London on 23 October 2004, Stig complained of feeling unwell.
 He died abruptly of a heart attack shortly afterwards.
 The band played two benefit gigs for Stig's children in London and Los Angeles, after which they decided to disband indefinitely.
 They reformed for two performances in Cardiff to commemorate the ten year commemoration of Stig's death, and played alongside both of Stig's son's bands.

 After a concert arranged to mark the anniversary of Stig's passing in 2014, the band members decided to reform.
 After several lineup changes they eventually settled and released a 10-inch EP 'Plight' on Grow Your Own Records in July 2021.

+Legacy

+In an interview with The Guardian in 2016, the band was citied along with a number of other British Anarcho-punk bands of the early 80s as being an influence to the American avant-garde metal group Neurosis.